 I’ve been working on how to shut my brain off before bed by creating a nightly ritual.
 The first thing I do is soak in dead sea bath salts for sleep prep.
 It gives me a chance to unwind, yeah, but soaking in dead sea salts have a benefit you wouldn’t expect.

 Dead sea salts contain a lot of minerals, but specifically bromine.
 It’s not really a well known mineral, but bromine calms the nervous system and promotes relaxation.
 I definitely feel more calm and centered after my soak.

-DIY Sleep Inducing Bath Salts for Sleep Recipe
+DIY Sleep Inducing Bath Salts Recipe

 I could probably save a bunch of time just buying my bath salts outright, but sometimes I just like to go all Martha Stewart and make my own.

 With only four ingredients, it’s a simple straightforward bath salts recipe.
 It makes a great gift to give to someone who can’t sleep or they’re just a sleep junkie. (who doesn’t love sleep??)